rumblesan/improviz/README.md

 By default they're not loaded by improviz when using the default configuration as they're quite large and slow startup a bit, but just uncomment the relevant lines in the **improviz.yaml** config file and you're ready to go.

+## Contributors

+Many thanks to the following people who have contributed to Improviz and it's development.

+[hellocatfood](https://hellocatfood.com) for the excellent gifs and general feedback [darch](http://www.darch.dk/) for some really helpful feedback, and teaching improviz workshops [nihilazo](https://itwont.work/git/) for helping polish the vim plugin and give it some necessary updates

 ## Contact

 Drop me an email at guy@rumblesan.com